MDellar/Packing-list-generator/README.md

 If you want to take an item if either Anna or Bob are travelling, then under the 'people' column, enter 'Anna, Bob'.

 ## Running the code
-Once the .csv file is ready and the inputs are defined in the script, the code is ready to run.
+Once the .csv files are ready and the inputs are defined in the script, the code is ready to run.
 There is no need to edit anything else in the script.